maoberlehner/markus-oberlehner-net/content/blog/test-driven-development-with-javascript-using-ava-and-sinonjs.md

----
++++
+date = "2017-02-05T11:07:05+02:00"
-title: "Test driven development with JavaScript using ava and Sinon.JS"
-description: "Learning how to do test driven development with the test framework ava using real world code."
-intro: "For a long time testing and test driven development (TDD) was kind of a magical thing to me.
+title = "Test driven development with JavaScript using ava and Sinon.JS" description = "Learning how to do test driven development with the test framework ava using real world code." intro = "For a long time testing and test driven development (TDD) was kind of a magical thing to me.
 I didn't really know what it meant and it seemed to be something only “real” developers can do correctly.
 Many developers suffer from imposter syndrome and so did (sometimes even today do) I and I was too scared to get into this magical thing called TDD.
-Two or three years ago I started to work..."
+Two or three years ago I started to work..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD"]
----

-# Test driven development with JavaScript using ava and Sinon.JS
++++

 For a long time testing and test driven development (TDD) was kind of a magical thing to me.
 I didn't really know what it meant and it seemed to be something only “real” developers can do correctly.
 Many developers suffer from imposter syndrome and so did (sometimes even today do) I and I was too scared to get into this magical thing called TDD.

 Two or three years ago I started to work on some open source projects and I needed a way to stop things from breaking because of changes made to the codebase.
 I bit the bullet and started to write tests for my projects.
 I did everything wrong what you can do wrong, but tagging a new release knowing everything still works as expected is just a great feeling.
 It was amazing